redhat-openshift-ecosystem/openshift-preflight/CONTRIBUTING.md

 - Make sure commit messages are in the proper format (see below).
 - Push changes in a topic branch to a personal fork of the repository.
 - Submit a pull request to redhat-openshift-ecosystem/openshift-preflight.
-- The PR must receive a LGTM from two maintainers found in the MAINTAINERS file.
+- The PR must receive an LGTM from two maintainers found in the MAINTAINERS file.

 Thanks for contributing!